Longer95479/Longer95479.github.io/_posts/programming/2025-05-08-Back-to-the-basics-essentials-of-modern-cpp-style.md

 - Don’t pass a smart pointer as a function parameter unless you want to use or manipulate the smart pointer itself, such as to share or transfer ownership.

-- Prefer passing objects by value, *, or &, not by smart pointer.
+- Prefer passing objects by value, `*`, or `&`, not by smart pointer.

 - Express a “sink” function using a by-value unique_ptr parameter.

 - Use a non-const unique_ptr& parameter only to modify the unique_ptr.

-- Don’t use a const unique_ptr& as a parameter; use widget* instead.
+- Don’t use a const unique_ptr& as a parameter; use `widget*` instead.

 - Express that a function will store and share ownership of a heap object using a by-value shared_ptr parameter.

 - Use a non-const shared_ptr& parameter only to modify the shared_ptr.
-Use a const shared_ptr& as a parameter only if you’re not sure whether or not you’ll take a copy and share ownership; otherwise use widget* instead (or if not nullable, a widget&).
+Use a const shared_ptr& as a parameter only if you’re not sure whether or not you’ll take a copy and share ownership; otherwise use `widget*` instead (or if not nullable, a widget&).

 ```c++